 David Paul Cronenberg CC (born March 15, 1943) is a Canadian film director from Toronto.

-His early works include Scanners, the 1986 remake of The Fly (starring Jeff Goldblum), The Brood, Videodrome, eXistenZ, the film version of The Dead Zone, and the film adaptation of William S. Burroughs' Naked Lunch.
+His most famous works include Scanners, the 1986 remake of The Fly (starring Jeff Goldblum), The Brood, Videodrome, eXistenZ, the film version of The Dead Zone, and the film "adaptation" of William S. Burroughs' Naked Lunch.

 His Signature Style used to focus on Body Horror and Fan Disservice devices, with the occasional Mind Screw (especially making use of Through the Eyes of Madness).
 For instance, Scanners is the Trope Maker for Psychic Nosebleed, and The Fly the Trope Codifier for visual media depictions of Slow Transformation.
 His more recent works such as Spider, A History of Violence, and Eastern Promises tend toward less visceral and (relatively) subtler means of disturbing the audience.
-If anything, his works can be described as transgressive, pretty much universally forcing you out of your comfort zone to deal with the topics he puts on film.
+If anything, most of his works can be described as transgressive, pretty much universally forcing you out of your comfort zone to deal with the topics he puts on film — and it's rare for a Cronenberg film not to use the human body as an artistic canvas for those topics in one way or another.

 He has also done a bit of acting, including a prominent role in the Clive Barker film Nightbreed and a guest-villain role on Alias, as well as a cameo in Jason X (directed by his visual effects man, James Isaac) and two cameos for fellow director John Landis in Into the Night and The Stupids.